 Digitizing equipment.
 The lab has a station for digitizing older field recordings and other data.
-The station includes a Nakamichi CR-7a cassette player, reel-to-reel player and an Alesis MultiMix8 for mixing and digitizing the analog sound.
+The station includes a Nakamichi CR-7a cassette player, a mini-cassette player, a reel-to-reel player and an Alesis MultiMix8 for mixing and digitizing the analog sound.

 Recording equipment.
 The main recording setup of the lab uses an Alesis ML9600 Masterlink CD recorder.
 Several portable recording systems are available for field work: Marantz PMD 660, Olympus LS-10 and Korg MR-1000.